JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.19
+	- Changes the `tweak_*` command to automatically use `force` parameter when editing a single object.

 - v1.18
 	- Adds a parameter `baby` to the `spawn_object` command.
 	- Changes the `radius` and `rect` parameters to support ranges.